ramyardaneshgar/THM-Writeup-ThreatIntelligence/README.md

 # **THM-Writeup-ThreatIntelligence**

 This writeup details the practical implementation of IOC-based threat intelligence for Security Operations Center (SOC) operations, leveraging tools like Kibana, ElastAlert, Sigma, and DNS sinkholing.
-These techniques aim to enhance threat detection, prevention, and response capabilities.

 By **Ramyar Daneshgar**